mnnkkk/Lambda-Interpreter/README.md

 ## Version Information
 ```
-v1.0 (May 13, 2019) (Initial commit):A procedure to deal with lambda expressions, you can run
+v1.0 (May 13, 2019) (Initial commit):A procedure to deal with lambda expressions, you can run it
 through the main method of Interpreter.java.
 ```
 ```